artcuddy/project3-enigma/README.md

 To design the order in which individual statements, instructions or function calls were executed or evaluated a flow chart was used for the control flow.
 Here, the flow of the game was laid out and structured to aid in the design of the control flow statements such as if-elif-else statements, while loops and for loops.
 This also allowed the design of the user input validation checks to be visually clear before the code was written.

 <img src="assets/flowchart/enigma-flow-chart.png"><br><br>

+**Testing**

+*   Methods such as print() as the code developed was used to check for errors.
+This helped check everything was behaving as expected and functions such as generating the random numbers for the ENIGMA code were being generated correctly.

+*   Any testing user inputs were printed back to the console to check all functions and methods were correctly applied to the input.

+*   Errors or warnings were fixed as they appeared such as indentation errors, lines too long or extra space issues.
+This helped keep the code clean and readable so other errors or bugs that arose were identified more easily.

+*   After deployment all features were checked on a laptop, mobile (iPhone 13).
+The site was sent to peers to check from their devices that all features functioned correctly and feedback on functionality was positive across all devices checked such as PC, Laptop, Tablets and Mobiles (Android & IOS).
+The website was checked on Chrome, Firefox and Edge.

+*   The game was deployed early on in development and checked regularly to ensure game flow and any errors were handled early on.

+*   Testing inputs were used to ensure user inputs would be handled correctly and appropriate feedback to the user was shown on screen.
+As mentioned above in the Features Section for how user inputs were handled.

+    *   User Name:
+    As this will accept anything but nothing entered, the enter key was pressed to ensure error was caught and handled appropriately.

+    *   Player Choice:
+    To test capital and small R and P were typed in and also other random inputs such as spaces, other letters, words or numbers to ensure error caught and handled appropriately.

+    *   Player Guess:
+    As this will only accept 4 numbers between 1-8 separated by a space, many other combinations of input were tested.
+For example, more or fewer numbers were entered, numbers less than 1 or greater than 8 were entered.
+Numbers without spaces or extra spaces and also random special characters and no entry at all were all tested to ensure errors were caught and handled appropriately.

+    *   ENIGMA Code Hint:
+    The ENIGMA code was printed to the terminal during development to help with testing the code hint generated matched the player's guesses.
+It was checked to ensure numbers in the correct position generated a GREEN hint, numbers in incorrect position generated a YELLOW hint and numbers not in the ENIGMA code at all generated a RED hint.

+    *   Attempts Left:
+    Attempts left was checked by playing the game through to see if guesses left decreased by 1 each time and also that guesses left did not change if an input error was entered.

+    *   Game Won / Game Lost
+    The game was tested on winning and losing to ensure the correct messages were displayed for both.

+    * Play Again
+    As mentioned above in the Features section.
+To play again the user can type Y or N.  This was tested for lower and uppercase Y and N to check both worked.
+Other inputs such as numbers, random words or letters and the enter key pressed were all checked to ensure the errors were handled correctly and appropriate feedback to the user was given.

 <a href="#top">Back to the top.</a>